 Recreational Volunteer Opportunities

-If you can spare a few hours this summer and:
+If you can spare a few hours and:

 - If you have experience hiking or with local hiking trails, you could be a trail rider Sherpa